Careers Education, Information and Guidance (CEIAG) and Work Related Learning (WRL)

 Through a planned programme of activities, Careers Education, Information, Advice and Guidance (‘CEIAG’) and Work-related Learning (‘WRL’), Harris Academy Wimbledon will help all students take their place as suitably qualified and responsible adults within society.
 The focus is upon career and option choices, raising the aspirations and achievement of individual students and equipping them with skills, attitudes, knowledge and understanding as a foundation for managing their lifelong career and learning.

 These activities and events are unbiased, impartial and based on the individual needs of each student.
-We provide a varied programme that meets individuals’ needs working in partnership with our Federation Careers Advisor, parents, carers and teachers and external employers and training providers.
+We provide a varied programme that meets individuals’ needs working in partnership with our Federation Careers Advisor (Keally Baldwin), parents, carers and teachers and external employers and training providers.

 External organisations, employers, employees, Further Education and Higher Education providers are welcome to contribute towards our Career Programme.
-Please contact the Academy’s Careers Leader, Mr Ross Arnold, via email (email@example.com) or phone (020 3962 4300).
+Please contact the Academy’s Careers Leader, Ms Isabella Vernon, via email (firstname.lastname@example.org) or phone (020 3962 4300).
 Please see the Careers Information for Employers and Providers’ at the bottom of the webpage for more details.

 Requests will be considered in line with our safeguarding policy.